PayalGarg1201/GOOGLE-DATA-ANALYTICS-CAPSTONE-PROJECT-CYCLISTIC-CASE-STUDY/README.md

 Data Organization: data was supplied as CSV files which were zipped according to their respective months.

-ROCCC of Data: The data was gathered firsthand by the company on all its users.
-The data is reliable, organized, comprehensive, current and frequently updated, and cited under an open license.

-License, Privacy, Security, and Accessibility: The company has granted a license over the data as provided above.
-Data-privacy issues prohibit me from using riders’ personally identifiable information, therefore credit card information was not included in this analysis.

-Data Integrity: The datasets were supplied in rows and uniquely labeled columns, and the entries in each field were consistent.

 Data’s Relevance to the Problem: Booking information on rides, membership types, duration of trips, etc. are part of the information supplied which will be used to show helpful insights into the rider’s pattern

 Problems with the Data: Blank or null values.
 As riders’ personally identifiable information is prohibited, no pass purchases will be able to connect to credit card numbers to determine if casual riders live in the Cyclistic service area or have purchased multiple single passes.

 Phase 3: Process

 I have used Microsoft Excel for data validation and cleaning.

 Some steps I have done in the validation and cleaning part are:-